 - Biggest employers: Vanderbilt University and Medical Center, Nissan North America, HCA Holdings, Saint Thomas Health Services, Community Health Systems, Randstad, Asurion, The Kroger Company, National Healthcare Corporation, and Shoney’s

 2. Raleigh/Durham, North Carolina

-- Summary of market: The Raleigh/ Durham real estate market shows no signs of slowing down.
+- Summary of the market: The Raleigh/ Durham real estate market shows no signs of slowing down.
 It is landlord friendly and has a diverse economic base which includes several hospitals and Research Triangle Park (RTP), the largest high technology research and science park in all of North America.
 The ample job opportunities attract a large population of graduates to stay in the area post-graduation.
-Ample job opportunities, a diverse talent pool, and affordable cost of living will continue to attract migration into the city.
+Ample job opportunities, a diverse talent pool, and an affordable cost of living will continue to attract migration into the city.

 - Median price: $389,000